On Connecting Deep Trigonometric Networks with Deep Gaussian Processes: Covariance, Expressivity, and Neural Tangent Kernel: Abstract

 \section{Abstract}

-Deep Gaussian Process as a Bayesian learning model is promising because it is expressive and capable of uncertainty estimation.
-With Bochner's theorem, we can view the deep Gaussian process with squared exponential kernels as a deep trigonometric network consisting of the random feature layers, sine and cosine activation units, and random weight layers.
-Focusing on this particular class of models allows us to obtain analytical results.
-We shall show that the weight space view yields the same effective covariance functions which were obtained previously in function space.
-The heavy statistical tails can be studied with multivariate characteristic function.
-In addition, the trig networks are flexible and expressive as one can freely adopt different prior distributions over the parameters in weight and feature layers.
-Lastly, the deep trigonometric network representation of deep Gaussian process allows the derivation of its neural tangent kernel, which can reveal the mean of predictive distribution from the intractable inference.
+Deep Gaussian Process (DGP) as a model prior in Bayesian learning intuitively exploits the expressive power in function composition.
+DGPs also offer diverse modeling capabilities, but inference is challenging because marginalization in latent function space is not tractable.
+With Bochner's theorem, DGP with squared exponential kernel can be viewed as a deep trigonometric network consisting of the random feature layers, sine and cosine activation units, and random weight layers.
+In the wide limit with a bottleneck, we show that the weight space view yields the same effective covariance functions which were obtained previously in function space.
+Also, varying the prior distributions over network parameters is equivalent to employing different kernels.
+As such, DGPs can be translated into the deep bottlenecked trig networks, with which the exact maximum a posteriori estimation can be obtained.
+Interestingly, the network representation enables the study of DGP's neural tangent kernel, which may also reveal the mean of the intractable predictive distribution.
+Statistically, unlike the shallow networks, deep networks of finite width have covariance deviating from the limiting kernel, and the inner and outer widths may play different roles in feature learning.
+Numerical simulations are present to support our findings.